openintents/safe/README.md

 # OI Safe
 Password manager for Android
-Please see https://www.openintents.org/safe for description
+Please see https://www.openintents.org/safe for description using Trivium streaming encryption.

 ## Build
 Depends on OI Distribution.